 Dr Mike Daniels shares insights from his time observing the ARUK Grant Review Board, with top tips for anyone writing a grant application.

-How the Alzheimer’s Research UK mentorship scheme helped me
+How ARUK’s mentorship scheme helped me

 Dr Josie Fullerton discusses her experience of being paired with mentor Dr Ian Harrison, through an innovative ARUK Network mentoring scheme